Coronary artery spasm

 Immediately call your local emergency number (such as 911) or go to the hospital emergency room if you have a history of angina and the crushing or squeezing chest pain is not relieved by nitroglycerin.
 The pain may be due to a heart attack.
 Rest and nitroglycerin do not completely relieve the pain of a heart attack.

 A heart attack is a medical emergency.
-If you have symptoms of a heart attack, seek immediate medical help.
+If you have symptoms of a heart attack, seek medical help right away.

 - Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.